 Who Should Consider Cervical Disc Replacement?

-This effective and safe procedure for treating degenerative disc disease in the cervical spine.
-Patients who are suffering from spinal nerve compression, disc herniation, or cervical disc disease should consider this procedure if more conservative treatments have failed to provide relief of symptoms.
+This is an effective and safe procedure for treating degenerative disc disease in the cervical spine.
+Patients suffering from spinal nerve compression, disc herniation, or cervical disc disease should consider this procedure if more conservative treatments have failed to provide relief of symptoms.
 Additionally, individuals who suffer from nerve injury, spinal cord injury, or spinal stenosis may also benefit from the use of artificial discs to restore normal alignment and function of the spine.

-It is important to note that this procedure should only be done on patients with healthy adjacent discs as replacing an injured disc can cause further instability and damage to the spine.
+It is important to note that this procedure should only be done on patients with healthy adjacent discs, as replacing an injured disc can cause further instability and damage to the spine.
 The goal of cervical disc replacement is to provide a safe and effective way to restore natural motion at the affected segment while preserving adjacent segments from further damage caused by excessive motion.

 Types of Cervical Disc Replacements